-The equations \eqref{Problem} with deterministic forcing (deterministic $\varphi$ or $\varphi=0$) have been studied both in mathematics and physics communities.
-In physics literature here we refer to \cite{Cost,Danilov,huang,nozawa,rhines,scott,ScottPolv,sriniv,vallis4,vallis3}, where this equation is used to model jet stream and turbulence.
-In mathematics community we refer to \cite{mustafa,Yuri,gallagher2,gallagher1,Shepherd} for questions such as well-posedness and long time behavior.

-On the other hand, without the Coriolis force, the two dimensional stochastic Navier-Stokes equations with additive noise (white in time and colored in space) have been studied extensively: we refer to \cite{Bensoussan,daprato,flandoli,Hairer,kuk,Temam} concerning well-posedness, ergodicity and long time behavior.
-As we mentioned, physically these equations are the canonical toy model to study turbulence in 2D \cite{Batchelor2,boffetta,frisch,kuk,Nazarenko,pedlosky,salmon,vallis1}.

-Having both the stochastic noise and the Coriolis force, the equations \eqref{Problem} are considered as a model of the so called $\beta$-plane turbulence \cite{chekhlov,Cost2,Cost,Cope,galerpin2,galerpin1,huang2,salmon,vallis1}.
-To the best of our knowledge, there is no direct study in the mathematics community concerning these equations.
-One of the results of our paper is proving the well-posedness, and associated energy estimates, of \eqref{Problem}.
-More precisely, in Section \ref{sectionprelimin} below we first define a solution of \eqref{Problem} in the sense of Definition \ref{solutiondefstrong}, and we prove the associated well-posedness in Theorem \ref{TheoSolution} in the Appendix.
-Moreover, we prove the existence of a stationary measure for these equations in Theorem \ref{theoremstationarymeasure} (we explain the significance of these solutions in Section \ref{statementofresult}).
-Furthermore, we investigate certain regularity properties of the support of this measure in Theorem 5; more explicitly, we observed that $ \nu \mathbb{E }(\|\Delta u \|^2_{L^2})$ is bounded, where $\mathbb{E}$ denotes the expectation w.r.t the stationary measure, meaning that the stationary measure is at least supported on $H^2$ functions (see Appendix \ref{Appendix}).
+To the best of our knowledge, there is no rigorous mathematical study concerning these equations having both the stochastic noise and the Coriolis force.

+The goal of this paper is to prove the well-posedness and existence of the stationary measure of \eqref{Problem}.
+By stationary, we mean that the law of $u(\cdot)$ coincides with the law of $u(\cdot+ \tau)$ for any $\tau \geq 0$.
+In addition, some regularity estimates regarding the support of the stationary measure have been proved.
+More explicitly, we observe that $ \nu \mathbb{E }(\|\Delta u \|^2_{L^2})$ is bounded, where $\mathbb{E}$ denotes the expectation w.r.t the stationary measure, meaning that the stationary measure is at least supported on $H^2$ functions.
+Such regularity results pave the way for studying the \textit{cascade} phenomena in a rigorous way as it is motivated by \cite{GigliolaAmiraliYuri}.\\

-Let us mention that the above theorems are not straightforward, since by adding the Coriolis force we have an additional term to control and for the particular choice of domain.
-In particular methods in \cite[p.66]{kuk} and \cite[p.282]{Temam} are not directly applicable.
+To obtain mentioned results, we use techniques from \cite{Temam} to deal with the peculiarity of the domains, and we take advantage of the ideas presented in \cite{kuk} to deal with the noise.
+Still, combining ideas presented in \cite{kuk}, \cite{Temam} is not sufficient, and we should deal with the additional difficulties arising from the Coriolis force separately.
+Let us stress that the above-mentioned results are not straightforward.
+In fact, by adding the Coriolis force, we have an additional term to control along with the particular choice of the domain.
+In particular, methods in \cite[p.66]{kuk} and \cite[p.282]{Temam} are not directly applicable.